Searching for Safety, Finding a Savior: A journey through sexual brokenness

-Laura, our Harvest USA intern for 2012-2013, has a compelling story about God’s relentless grace that rescued her from sexual brokenness.
+Laura, a Harvest USA intern, has a compelling story about God’s relentless grace that rescued her from sexual brokenness.
 Like all real stories, it’s still not finished, and there are broken paths along the way.

-Paul wrote in Ephesians: “And you were dead in your trespasses and sins…carrying out the inclinations of your flesh and thoughts and by nature were children under wrath…But God (!) who is abundant in mercy, because of his great love that he had for us, made us alive with the Messiah even though we were dead in trespasses.
+Paul wrote in Ephesians, “And you were dead in your trespasses and sins…carrying out the inclinations of your flesh and thoughts and by nature were children under wrath…But God who is abundant in mercy, because of his great love that he had for us, made us alive with the Messiah even though we were dead in trespasses.
 By grace you are saved!”
-(Eph.
-2:1ff)
+(Ephesians 2:1, ESV).

-My story involves a long stretch of spiritual death—my wandering as a child under God’s displeasure; a journey that involved a series of unholy sexual relationships with women and a long stretch of hopelessness that felt like my only companion.
-But God (!). . . was not content to leave me there.
-He used his earthly kingdom (the body of Christ) to bring me to a knowledge of himself and of the love he has for me—a love that would allow the death of his Son to reverse the death I was living.
+My story involves a long stretch of spiritual death—my wandering as a child under God’s displeasure.
+It’s a journey that involved a series of unholy sexual relationships with women and a long stretch of hopelessness that felt like my only companion.
+But God (!) was not content to leave me there.
+He used his earthly kingdom, the body of Christ, to bring me to a knowledge of himself and of the love he has for me—a love that would allow the death of his Son to reverse the death I was living.

 I was a part of a large family by today’s standards.
 I was the second oldest of six children (one boy and five girls).
 It was just me and my brother for the first eight years of my life.
 I grew up a tomboy.
 My parents then had a string of four more daughters to make up for my own lack of girliness.
 The six of us vied for my parents’ attention and stretched them to the limits to provide for us.
-Materially, we always had enough but, emotionally, it often felt as though the fount had run dry.
-Mom and dad loved me, but there were often disconnects in the ways they showed it and the ways which I could understand it.
+Materially, we always had enough, but emotionally it often felt as though the fount had run dry.
+Mom and Dad loved me, but there were often disconnects in the ways they showed it and the ways in which I could understand it.